-Buds on deciduous trees are swelling, there’s an abundance of citrus and spring bulbs are standing tall ready to show their faces next month.
+Buds on deciduous trees are swelling, there’s an abundance of citrus and spring bulbs are standing tall ready to show their faces (or in many cases, they already have!)
 August is just so close to spring that you can practically smell it.

-What to sow this month from seed: broad beans, carrots, broccoli cauliflower, bokchoy, onions, peas, rocket, lettuce, radishes, silver beet, spinach
+What to sow this month from seed: broad beans, carrots, broccoli, cauliflower, Chinese cabbages, onions, peas, rocket, lettuce, radishes, silverbeet, spinach

-What to plant this month from seedlings: asparagus, onions, broccoli, cabbages, garlic, silver beet, lettuce.
+What to plant this month from seedlings: asparagus, onions, broccoli, cabbages, garlic, silverbeet, lettuce, Chinese cabbages, spinach, silverbeet

 Prepare garden beds for spring planting

-Take time this month to prepare your vegetable beds and return them to their former glory by adding organic matter to the soil in the form of compost, sheep pellets, aged manure, and by cultivating it well.
-Take care not to dig over your garden too much, unless absolutely necessary, as this disturbs the intricate Eco systems set up below the soil.
+Take time this month to prepare your vegetable beds and return them to their former glory by adding organic matter to the soil in the form of things such as compost, aged and well-rotted manure, chopped seaweed, leaf mould and lots of mulch to keep all those nutrients locked in there.

 Enjoy your citrus

-Home grown citrus is at its best right now.
-If you’re overloaded with fruit, there are an over load of recipes out there to make sure it’s all put to good use.
-Try middle eastern preserved lemons to add a citrus kick to roast chicken, salad dressing or pastas.
+Homegrown citrus is at its best right now.
+If you’re overloaded with fruit, there are an overload of recipes out there to make sure it’s all put to good use.
+Try middle eastern preserved lemons to add a citrus kick to roast chicken, salad dressing or pasta.
 Tui Garden Products has a great recipe on their website.
 You can find it here.

 Plant salad greens in containers